InfinityGamers/Weapons/readme.md

 # Weapons
 Experimental guns plugin for PocketMine

+### NOTICE!
+This is an experimental plugin, it is not meant to be used in production servers.
+Most of my open source work is experiemental and I don't plan on updating it any longer.

 ### Commands
 + /weapon : help command
 + /weapon guns : list guns